huajinw/huajinw.github.io/_pages/about.md

 layout: about
 permalink: /
 title: <strong>Huajin</strong> Wang
-description: <a href="">Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+description: Liaison Librarian, Biology and Computer Science <br> Program Director, Open Science & Data Collaborations

 profile:
   align: right
   image: HuajinWang.jpg
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>University Libraries</p>
+    <p>Carnegie Mellon University</p>
+    <p>Pittsburgh, PA 15213</p>

 news: true
 social: true
 ---

-I am a cell biologist by training, with more than 10 years of research experience in molecular and cellular biology, lipid metabolism, bioinformatics, and computational analysis of large biomedical datasets.
-I have deep understanding of research data.
-During my PhD studies at University of Alberta and postdoctoral research at Yale/Harvard,  I have collaborated with biologists, clinicians, and data scientists on many successful research projects.
-As a liaison librarian, I am passionate about helping the research community with their data needs, facilitating scientific data reuse and reproducibility, and educating the next generation of biomedical scientists.
-My current research focus is to engage various stake holders to build incentives and infrastructure for scientific rigor and data sharing, as well as developing data-driven approaches for academic services.
+I am a Research Liaison at <a href="https://www.library.cmu.edu"> Carnegie Mellon University Libraries</a> and Program Director for <a href="https://www.library.cmu.edu/datapub/open-science">Open Science & Data Collaborations</a>.
+I am passionate about helping the research community with data needs, fostering collaboration across disciplinary boundaries, facilitating scientific data reuse and reproducibility, and engaging various stake holders to build a healthy data ecosystem.
+My current research focus is to build tools, infrastructure and incentives for scientific rigor and data sharing, and to develop data-driven approaches for academic services.

+Before joining the libraries, I completed my PhD in Cell Biology at University of Alberta, postdoctoral research at Yale/Harvard, and independent research at Carnegie Mellon University.
+I have collaborated with biologists, clinicians, and data scientists on many successful research projects in areas spanning membrane trafficking, lipid metabolism, bioinformatics, and computational analysis of large biomedical datasets.

+I am Chinese by blood, Canadian by heart, and live in Pittsburgh, PA.